rickyaustin/sigsci-terraform-examples/README.md

 Feel free to use the files as starter files.
-There are examples of many different rule types that you can tailor to your liking.
+There are many examples of rules that you can tailor to your liking.